Analytic test configurations and geodesic rays: Preliminary Material

 \begin{theorem}[Bedford-Taylor] If $\psi_{i,k}$, $1\leq i\leq n+2,$ $k\in \mathbb{N},$ are sequences of locally bounded positive metrics such that each $\psi_{i,k}$ decreases to a locally bounded positive metric $\psi_i,$ then the signed measures $(\psi_{1,k}-\psi_{2,k})dd^c\psi_{3,k}\wedge ...\wedge dd^c\psi_{n+2,k}$ converge weakly to $(\psi_1-\psi_2)dd^c\psi_3\wedge ...\wedge dd^c\psi_{n+2}$.
 If each sequence of locally bounded positive metrics $\psi_{i,k}$ instead increase pointwise a.e. to a positive metric $\psi_i,$ then again the measures $(\psi_{1,k}-\psi_{2,k})dd^c\psi_{3,k}\wedge ...\wedge dd^c\psi_{n+2,k}$ converge weakly to $(\psi_1-\psi_2)dd^c\psi_3\wedge ...\wedge dd^c\psi_{n+2}$. \end{theorem}

 Since the curvature form $dd^c\phi$ of any smooth metric $\phi$ is a representative of $c_1(L)$, we see that if $\phi_i$ is any $n$-tuple of smooth metrics then

-which is just a topological invariant of $L.$ Since any positive metric can be approximated from above in the manner of Theorem \ref{thmconv} by positive metrics that are smooth, we see that \eqref{eqvolL} still holds if the $\phi_i$ are merely assumed to be locally bounded instead of smooth.\\
+which is just a topological invariant of $L$.
+Since any positive metric can be approximated from above in the manner of Theorem \ref{thmconv} by positive metrics that are smooth, we see that \eqref{eqvolL} still holds if the $\phi_i$ are merely assumed to be locally bounded instead of smooth.

+Our proof that maximal envelopes are maximal (Theorem \ref{lemma3}) is based on an approximation argument that requires some technical results concerning convergence of plurisubharmonic functions.
 Recall that a plurisubharmonic function is, by definition, upper semicontinuous, so if $\psi$ is a positive metric then for each local frame $f$ the function $\psi_f$ is upper semicontinuous.
 The plurifine topology is defined as the coarsest topology in which all local plurisubharmonic functions are continuous; a basis for this topology is given by sets of the form $A\cap \{u>0\},$ where $A$ is open in the standard topology and $u$ is a local plurisubharmonic function.
 This topology has the quasi-Lindel\"of property \cite[Thm 2.7]{Bedford2}, meaning that an arbitrary union of plurifine open sets differs from a countable subunion by at most a pluripolar set.
 Any basis set $A\cap \{u>0\}$ is Borel, so it follows from the quasi-Lindel\"of property that the plurifine open (and closed) sets lie in the completion of the Borel $\sigma$-algebra with respect to any Monge-Amp\`ere measure \cite[Prop 3.1]{Bedford2}.

-\begin{definition} A function $f$ is said to be \emph{quasi-continuous} on a set $\Omega$ if for every $\epsilon>0$ there exists an open set $U$ with capacity less than $\epsilon$ so that $f$ is continuous on $\Omega\setminus U.$ \end{definition}
+\begin{definition} A function $f$ is said to be \emph{quasi-continuous} on a set $\Omega$ if for every $\epsilon>0$ there exists an open set $U$ with capacity less than $\epsilon$ so that $f$ is continuous on $\Omega\setminus U$. \end{definition}